-Figure 3 Categories of public water systems by size (number of service connections) and population served (as of May 2020)
+Figure 3: Categories of public water systems by size (number of service connections) and population served (as of October 2022).
+These numbers may not match the overall state population due to potential double counting based on water system classification.

-Figure 3 shows that while community water systems serving 3,300 or more service connections make up about 9% of the total number of PWS, they provide water to 94% of the population served by PWS.
+While community water systems serving 3,300 or more service connections make up about 6% of the total number of PWSs, they provide water to 91% of the population served by PWSs.